LA Zoo Reopens Wednesday For First Time In Nearly 6 Months

-LOS ANGELES (CBSLA) – For the first time since the coronavirus pandemic forced it to shutter in mid-March, the Los Angeles Zoo will welcome back visitors Wednesday.
+LOS ANGELES (CBSLA) – For the first time since the coronavirus pandemic forced it to shutter in mid-March, the Los Angeles Zoo welcomed back visitors Wednesday.

-The zoo will reopen after being closed for 166 straight days, the longest closure in the zoo’s history.
-A news conference was scheduled for 10 a.m. with L.A.
-Zoo Director Denise M. Verret.
+The zoo reopened after being closed for 166 straight days, the longest closure in the zoo’s history.

+“The animals did just fine during our closure, some did seem to notice that there weren’t visitors here, some didn’t care at all,” L.A.
+Zoo Director Denise M. Verret said at a Wednesday morning news conference.
+“Most of them just stayed within their respective spaces and are doing very well under the circumstances.”

 To visit, you must make a reservation in advance for a specific date and time.
 Tickets were already sold out for most time slots through Saturday.

-Capacity is being limited and all visitors over the age of 2 must wear face coverings.
+Capacity is being limited to only 1,200 people per day and all visitors over the age of 2 must wear face coverings.

 The Papiano Playpark, the contact yard at the Winnick Family Children’s Zoo and the Tom Mankiewicz Conservation Carousel will remain closed.